knobs-dials/fritzbox-traffic/README.md

 Fetches upload and download statistics from a fritzbox, right now for munin.

-We're actually fetching the data fritzbox uses for the graph.
+This is a scraping solution - we're actually fetching the data fritzbox uses for the graph.

 This munin plugin uses the maximum over a minute, which I personally care more to know about, but mean would be more representative.